hreskiv/mikr/README.md

 - **Self-hosted** — your data stays on your server, offline license activation
 - No account required, no phone-home, no telemetry

-> During the beta period, all installations run with unlimited access.

 ## Data & Backup

 SQLite database stored in `./data/mikr.db`.
 Persists across container updates.